-The CAN-MDS Surveillance System developed under the Project "Coordinated Response to Child Abuse and Neglect via Minimum Data Sets" [JUST/2012/AG/3250], co-funded by the Daphne III Programme of the European Union, aims to contribute to the protection of maltreated children and children at risk by creating the scientific basis, necessary tools and synergies for establishing national child abuse and neglect monitoring systems using a minimum data set, common methodology and definitions throughout all relevant sectors.
+The CAN-MDS Surveillance System has been initially developed under the Project "Coordinated Response to Child Abuse and Neglect via Minimum Data Sets" [JUST/2012/AG/3250], co-funded by the Daphne III Programme of the European Union and revised in the context of the Action CAN-MDS II: from planning to practice, co-funded by EU REC Programme 2014-2020.
+The system aims to contribute to the protection of maltreated children and children at risk by creating the scientific basis, necessary tools and synergies for establishing national child abuse and neglect monitoring systems using a minimum data set, common methodology and definitions throughout all relevant sectors.